The radio signal of PSR B0950+08 is detected over the whole pulse phase: Introduction

-Nevertheless, both properties of the mean pulse and single pulse would be significantly influenced by the baseline determination, as the conventional way of baseline elimination can hardly be acceptable for a pulsar with unusually wide pulse like that of PSR B0950$+$08. \citet{1981ApJ...249..241H} strongly support the conclusion that the radio emission from PSR B0950$+$08 occurs over at least $ 83\%$ of the rotation period.
-They pointed that, because of limited sensitivity of telescope, the radio emission characters of the two minimum low levels at the bridge regions between interpulse and main pulse (the remaining $17 \%$ pulse longitude) could not be defined with certainty.
+Nevertheless, both properties of the mean pulse and single pulse would be significantly influenced by the baseline determination.
+The conventional baseline subtraction is to subtract the weak emission region away from the strong emission phase (i.e., the main pulse) of pulsar.
+If this baseline subtraction is directly used to subtract the weak emission region of the pulsar with unusually wider pulse such as PSR B0950$+$08, the impulsive radio signal of the weak emission phase of this pulsar is also subtracted.
+More details on the discussion of the baseline will also be presented in the latter section. ~\citet{1981ApJ...249..241H} strongly supported the conclusion that the radio emission from PSR B0950$+$08 occurs over at least $ 83\%$ of the rotation period.
+They pointed that, because of limited sensitivity of telescope, the radio emission characters of the ``two minimum levels'' at the bridge regions between inter-pulse and main pulse (the remaining $17 \%$ pulse longitude) could not be defined with certainty.